‘So much joy’: Brazil holds first carnival since Covid

 – ‘Couldn’t sleep’ –

-The pandemic had left Brazilians full of “saudades” — Portuguese for “longing” — for carnival, a free-for-all of dancing, singing and partying at close quarters that is essentially the opposite of social distancing.
+The pandemic had left Brazilians full of “saudades” — Portuguese for “longing” — for carnival, a free-for-all of dancing, singing and partying that is essentially the opposite of social distancing.

-“I couldn’t sleep last night, I was so excited,” said Rita Marcelino, a 62-year-old domestic worker who was dancing up a storm as she waited to parade — a moment of catharsis after losing her job and “many” friends and family members to the pandemic.
+“I couldn’t sleep last night, I was so excited,” said Rita Marcelino, a 62-year-old domestic worker who was dancing frenetically as she waited to parade — a moment of catharsis after losing her job and “many” loved ones to the pandemic.

-There were concerns carnival would be axed again this year, after Rio authorities canceled it last year and then postponed this edition by two months from the traditional dates — just before the Catholic season of Lent — over fears of the Omicron variant spreading.
+There were concerns carnival would be axed again this year, after Rio authorities canceled it in 2021 and then postponed this edition by two months, wary of the Omicron variant.

 But with more than 75 percent of Brazil’s 213 million people now fully vaccinated, the average weekly Covid-19 death toll has plunged from more than 3,000 a year ago to around 100 — allowing the show to go on.